awalon/MailToTelegramForwarder/README.md

 from a remote IMAP server and forward them via Telegram API.
 There's no need for a dedicated mail server and piping Alias to a script; you can use any IMAP capable provider like gmail, outlook, self-hosted, etc. to use this feature.
-Using a dedicated IMAP mailbox is strongly recommended.
+Use of a dedicated IMAP mailbox is strongly recommended.

 The bot only sends messages, it does not respond or listen.